-Specialized orientations are held for graduate students in the Executive MPA, National Urban Fellows-MPA, MS in Nursing Administration-MPA, and K-12 educational leadership programs.
+Specialized orientations are held for graduate students in the Executive MPA, National Urban Fellows-MPA, and K-12 educational leadership programs.
 The date and time for the orientations are provided to students prior to the beginning of their first semester.

 Undergraduate student orientations are held in the summer and facilitated by the College’s Center for Academic Advisement.

 Once a student successfully claims their CUNYFirst account, the student may register for classes on the assigned appointment date and time if there are no holds on their account.
 It is highly recommended that students meet with their advisor to plan out their courses in the correct order to avoid taking the wrong classes at the wrong time.

 To register, Log-in to your CUNYfirst account at your appointment time.
 Once you login, follow the navigation below to begin adding classes to your shopping cart.

 The Schedule of Classes is available every semester and students can search for classes, instructor names and course information.
 Neither instructors nor advisors can add seats to a closed class; students should re-check the Schedule of Classes frequently for changes in availability.